-WHEREFORE, Plaintiff and the Putative Class pray for judgment as follows:
+WHEREFORE, Plaintiff and the Class pray for judgment as follows:

-- a. for an order certifying this action as a class action; - b. for compensatory damages on all applicable claims and in an amount to be proven at trial; - c. for an order requiring GNCU to disgorge, restore, and return all monies wrongfully obtained together with interest calculated at the maximum legal rate; - d. for statutory damages; - e. for civil penalties;
+- a. for an order certifying this action as a class action; - b. for an order requiring FECU to disgorge, restore, and return all monies wrongfully obtained together with interest calculated at the maximum legal rate; - c. for statutory damages;